CostGem/xmonad/README.md

 # My XMonad config
 This config is a fork.
-It implements a handy polybar to work on ArchLinux.
+It implements a handy polybar to work on ArchLinux. <br />
 Author: https://github.com/JoshuaJakowlew/xmonad

 # Screenshots